lakshayvaishnav/Rust-Projects/README.md

 - ASYNC-AWAIT: Code for implementing asynchronous programming.
 - API-CALLS: Code for calling apis.
 - BASIC-AUTH: Implemented basic auth in rust.
+- IMAGE-DOWNLOADER: image downloader implemented in rust using reqwest.
 Feel free to explore and follow along as I learn and create!